dar-io/dario.tv/_posts/2017-11-12-videos-of-the-day-promo.markdown

         Figcaption: The objective of these explorations was to give more prominence to the first item on carousel and to retain the concept of the editorialised sequence of items.

   - Theme-Classes: block-mb block-mt bg-snow
-    Subheading: THE APPROACH
-    H3-Heading: Guerrilla Testing
     Description:
+      - H4-Heading: <span class="text-secondary">Design Process → Test.</span>
+      - H4-Heading: Guerrilla Testing
-      - Paragraph: "Guerrilla testing helped us validate hypothesis three.
+      - Paragraph: "I went out into the street to validate which of the three hypothesis people preferred."
+      - Paragraph: "Hypothesis three was the favourite.
 Changing the promo to a carousel, performed better among the people we tested on the street.
 Users prefer to have the option to preview the stories available in the package before committing to watch a video."

   - Theme-Classes: block-mb block-mt bg-gray-100
-    Subheading: THE APPROACH
-    H3-Heading: AB Testing
     Description:
+      - H4-Heading: <span class="text-secondary">Design Process → Test.</span>
+      - H4-Heading: AB Testing
       - Paragraph: "We've picked the winning variant (Hypothesis 3) and tested against Hypothesis 1 (the editorial preferred option)."
       - Paragraph: "The experiment ran on Android for just under a month, and we have seen significant statistical improvements in promo engagement and video plays for hypothesis 3 (the carousel), compared to the original experience."
       - Paragraph: "We saw 96% uplift in unique play conversion rate (at least one VotD video consumed in a visit), and 36% uplift in total daily video views."